qburn93/balanced-news-app/README.md

 </details>
 <br>

-8. As a new user, I want to register an account with Pic Pals so that I can become a member and use the app as intended.
+8. As a new user, I want to register an account with balanced news so that I can become a member and use the app as intended.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |